ChristophReich1996/ECG_Classification/README.md

 # ECG Classification

 This repository includes the code of the ECG-AttNet for ECG classification.
-This work was done as part of the competition "Wetbewerb künstliche Interligenz in der Medizin" at TU Darmstadt.
+This work was done as part of the competition "Wettbewerb künstliche Intelligenz in der Medizin" at TU Darmstadt.

 ## Installation